This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Hard water specifically can result in blocked restrictors.
-Federal laws necessitate that modern-day kitchen faucets shouldn’t feature an average flow rate over 2.2 gallons per minute GPM.
+Federal laws necessitate that faucets have a maximum flow rate over 2.2 gallons per minute GPM.

 To meet these regulations, both sink aerators and faucets are treated meticulously to ensure they perform at a rate of 1.5 gallons per minute GPM.